Mindik/project1/README.md

     Additional file for downloading book covers and text book descriptions.

     Images will be saved in the specified directory.
 Text and file name will be added to the database.

+    *Set the environment variable DATABASE_URL to be the URI of your database, which you should be able to see from the credentials page on Heroku.*

+        python parc_img_text.py

 ## App appearance